-Hailee Yoshizaki-Gibbons is a Postdoctoral Fellow in Biomedical Humanities.
-She recently received her Ph.D. in Disability Studies with a Concentration in Gender and Women’s Studies from the University of Illinois at Chicago.
-Hailee’s research employs an intersectional lens to examine the ways gender, race, class, and immigration status mediate the lives of old disabled people and those who care for them.
-As a scholar activist, Hailee advocates for greater inclusion of old disabled people, particularly those with dementia, in society.
+Hailee Yoshizaki-Gibbons is an assistant professor in biomedical humanities.
+She received her Ph.D. in disability studies with a concentration in gender and women’s studies from the University of Illinois at Chicago.
+Yoshizaki-Gibbons’s research employs an intersectional lens to examine the ways gender, race, class and immigration status mediate the lives of old and disabled people and those who care for them.
+As a scholar activist, Yoshizaki-Gibbons advocates for greater inclusion of old and disabled people, particularly those with dementia, in society.
 Her current project analyzes how temporality influences the care relationships between old women with dementia and the immigrant women of color employed to care for them in dementia units of nursing homes.

 - Ph.D., Disability Studies with a Concentration in Gender and Women’s Studies, University of Illinois at Chicago